child eating taffy

 6. Pancakes aren’t just for breakfast!

-Do you stack them high and smother them in fresh maple syrup, or dip each bit into the syrup?
+Do you stack them high and smother them in fresh maple syrup, or dip each bite into the syrup?

-No matter how you enjoy your pancakes, you can enjoy a meal for breakfast, brunch or a mid-afternoon snack.
-Back by popular demand, our infamous Maple Sausages – also available frozen for visitors enjoy at home.
+No matter how you enjoy your pancakes, you can enjoy a meal for breakfast, brunch, or a mid-afternoon snack.

 Take some syrup home and whip up a delicious loaf of banana-maple pecan bread!